 - The complete blood count (CBC) test counts the number and types of blood cells in a sample of your blood.
 It can show if the M protein (abnormal protein) is present.
 It also checks your hemoglobin.
-Low levels of hemoglobin mean you have anemia. - The serum protein electrophoresis (SPEP) test finds and measures
+Low levels of hemoglobin mean you have anemia. - The serum protein electrophoresis (SPEP) test finds and measures M proteins.
+A high M protein level may be the first sign for MGUS and MM.

-KNOW YOUR M PROTEIN LEVEL.
+KNOW YOUR M PROTEIN LEVEL

-If the M protein level is...
+If the M protein level is:

-- Less than 3 g/dL you may have MGUS, with a 1% risk per year for multiple myeloma or related conditions. - Greater than or equal to 3 g/dL - you may have asymptomatic myeloma, with a 10% risk per year for active myeloma. - Greater than or equal to 3 g/dL plus at least one "CRAB" issue (high calcium, renal problems, anemia, bone problems) - you may have active myeloma.
+Less than 3 g/dL - you may have MGUS, with a 1% risk per year for multiple myeloma or related conditions.

+Greater than or equal to 3 g/dL - you may have asymptomatic myeloma, with a 10% risk per year for active myeloma.

+Greater than or equal to 3 g/dL plus at least one "CRAB" issue (high calcium, renal problems, anemia, bone problems) - you may have active myeloma.